-If you’re a new business owner, you may not have heard of Preliminary Tax (PT) (it’s an advanced payment for next year’s tax).
+If you’re a new business owner, you may be asking: What is Preliminary Tax? (it’s an advanced payment for next year’s tax).
 If you weren’t aware of Preliminary Tax, you may not have enough money to pay your tax liability due plus PT liability.

 If you know you’re going to have difficulty paying your tax liability upfront, you should contact Revenue immediately.
 You may be able to apply for a Phased Payment Arrangement.

-If you outsource your accounting obligations, you should reach out to your accountant and let them know your situation.
+If you outsource your accounting obligations, you should talk to an accountant and let them know your situation.
 They can act on your behalf with Revenue and complete the necessary declaration to implement a payment arrangement.

 Should you invest in accounting software?